MaryDickinson/Des_Vis_GroupProject/Personal Statements/EleniPapatheofanous_Statement.md

 ### What I Learned

-**Shape over colour for object detection:** Several approaches to card detection failed before Canny edge detection worked.
+**Shape over colour for object detection:** several approaches to card detection failed before Canny edge detection worked.
 Colour-based detection excluded the card when it matched the skin tone range, and brightness-based detection merged it with the background.
 This taught me that searching for shape is more robust than searching for appearance.

-**Connected skeletons cause measurement drift:** Because the whole hand skeleton is one connected structure, the skeleton walk could drift into adjacent fingers.
-This wasn't obvious until multiple fingers returned identical path lengths of 601 pixels, meaning the walk was hitting the step limit every time rather than following each individual finger.
+**Connected skeletons cause measurement drift:** because the whole hand skeleton is one connected structure, the skeleton walk could drift into adjacent fingers.
+This wasn't obvious until multiple fingers returned identical path lengths, meaning the walk was hitting the step limit every time rather than following each individual finger.

 ### Design Decisions

-**Canny edge detection for card detection:** Finds the card's rectangular outline directly rather than relying on colour or brightness, making it work regardless of card colour.
+**Canny edge detection for card detection:** finds the card's rectangular outline directly rather than relying on colour or brightness, making it work regardless of card colour.

-**Column band constraint on skeleton walk:** Restricting each finger's walk to its own horizontal region of the image prevents the path drifting into adjacent fingers or the palm.
+**Column band constraint on skeleton walk:** restricting each finger's walk to its own horizontal region of the image prevents the path drifting into adjacent fingers or the palm.

 ### What I Would Do Differently